Carbon neutrality/climate change action

 Construction of a geothermal power plant in Yuzawa City, Akita Prefecture

-As part of our geothermal business expansion, we have decided to move to the construction phase of a geothermal power plant (name: Snail Mountain Power Plant, output: 15,000 kW) in Yuzawa City, Akita Prefecture, jointly with INPEX Corporation and TEPCO Renewable Power Co., Inc. The power plant will be built on Mt Snail and operated by Oyasu Geothermal Co., Ltd., which is funded by the three companies, and is scheduled to start operation in March 2027.
-As a result of the blowout test (demonstration test for evaluating production capacity) conducted in 2021, it is expected that stable production of geothermal fluids (steam and hot water) equivalent to an output of approximately 15,000 kW will be possible in the long term, and the electricity generated will be certified under the renewable energy FIT (Fixed Rate Purchase) system.
-In addition, we will work on the construction and operation of a power plant that contributes to the local community by designing the Snail Mountain Power Plant with consideration for the environment and scenery.
-Geothermal power generation, unlike other renewable energies such as solar power generation, is an energy source that can provide a stable supply of electricity without being affected by weather conditions, and expectations have been growing in recent years.
+As part of our geothermal business expansion, we have decided to move forward with the construction phase of a geothermal power plant (named Katatsumuriyama Power Plant, output: 15,000 kW) in Yuzawa City, Akita Prefecture, in collaboration with INPEX Corporation and TEPCO Renewable Power, Inc. The plant will be constructed on Mt Snail and operated by Oyasu Geothermal Co., Ltd., a joint venture between the three companies, with operations scheduled to begin in 2027.
+Results of a 2021 blowout test (demonstration test for evaluating production capacity) indicated that stable production of geothermal fluids (steam and hot water) equivalent to approximately 15,000 kW of output is expected over the long term.
+We will consider utilizing the renewable energy FIT (feed-in tariff) system for the electricity generated.
+Furthermore, we will contribute to the local community by designing the Katatsumuriyama Power Plant with consideration for the environment and landscape.
+Geothermal power generation, unlike other renewable energy sources such as solar power generation, is an energy source that can provide a stable supply of electricity unaffected by weather conditions, and expectations have been growing in recent years.
 We will continue to actively promote the spread and expansion of renewable energy, and hope to contribute to Japan's energy security and the realization of a low-carbon society.

 Verification of commercialization of pumped storage hydropower generation at the Musselbrook coal mine site